tommythorn/spleentt-5x8-font/README.md

 mostly based on Spleen.

 All fonts are compromises and the compromises become more severe as we reduce the available resolution.
-The inherint tension between improve the visual appearence and respecting the inter-character spacing is core to all the changes made here.
+The inherent tension between improve the visual appearence and respecting the inter-character spacing is core to all the changes made here.